Take a deep dive into the role turbomachinery plays in carbon capture and storage to learn best practices for optimization.

 Identify transmitter freeze, even if the signal remains within the valid range and looks healthy when observed visually.

-Anti surge valves are key to preventing highly destructive compressor surge events.
-But even the most high-quality mechanical device lacks 100% reliability, and anti surge valve failures often go undetected because the device is designed to stay closed when the compressor is loaded.
-The same can happen to the turbine steam valve, which often stays in the same position.
-CCC’s Valve Exerciser verifies the health of the most important valves surrounding the compressor in less than one minute — without disturbing the process.
+Antisurge valves are key to preventing highly destructive compressor surge events.
+But even the most high-quality mechanical device lacks 100% reliability, and antisurge valve failures may go undetected because the device is designed to stay closed when the compressor is loaded.
+The same can happen to the turbine steam valve, which often stays in the same position for long periods of time.

 Throughout CCC’s commissioning experience, our engineers have witnessed these complex dynamics firsthand — and leveraged them to develop a more effective diagnostic tool.